rookiepig/CrossScalePatchMatch/README.md

 ### Windows
 The code is a Visual Studio 2010 project on Windows x64 platform.
 To build the project, you need to configure [OpenCV](http://opencv.org/) (version 2.4.6, however, other versions are acceptable by modifying [commfunc.h](/CSPM/commfunc.h)) on your own PC.
 Besides, to parse command paramters, I adopted the [gflags](https://code.google.com/p/gflags/).
 ### Other Platforms
 The code requires no platform-dependent libraries.
-Thus, it is easy to compile it on other platforms with OpenCV.
+Thus, it is easy to compile it on other platforms with OpenCV and gflags.

 ## Usage
 Since I adopted gflags, the parameters are totally changed.
 The following example can demonstrate how to run the original [PatchMatch](#PM) stereo algorithm: